Article I – NAME

 Article III – MEMBERSHIP

 Any person interested in the welfare of the beekeeping industry is eligible for membership in this association and shall be enrolled by the treasurer upon payment of the membership fee (dues).
-The membership fee shall be determined by the Board and voted in by majority vote of the membership present.
-Dues will be set no later than the January meeting of each year.
+The membership fee shall be determined by the Board.
+Dues for the coming year will be set no later than the December meeting of the current year.

 Section 1.
 Any person may apply for membership and become an active member by paying the annual dues.